 Mantis: Like Ayesha, Mantis also gets her introduction to the MCU in “Guardians Vol. 2.”
 We don’t seeas much of Mantis as the other female characters, but she still plays an important part in the film.
 Mantis is Ego’s pet empath, and essentially the only being who knows anything about the celestial god.
 She bonds with Drax in a non-romantic capacity (Drax would never be interested in someone as disgusting as her), and in doing so gains the courage to use her knowledge of Ego to help take him down once he reveals his evil side.

 What makes these female characters different from those like Black Widow is that their roles are critical to the plot of “Guardians Vol. 2.”
 Would “The Avengers” have ended any differently if Black Widow were absent?
 It’s doubtful.
 Although she’s a fascinating character, the writers and directors of the MCU never tap into the huge potential she carries.
 James Gunn, on the other hand, does take advantage of the female characters in “Guardians Vol. 2,” and gives them roles that are essential to the plot points.
-Ayesha becomes central to the action when she decides to ruthlessly hunt down the Guardians for stealing from her.
+Ayesha propels the story forward with her quest to hunt down the Guardians for stealing from her.
 Nebula’s hatred for her sister drives her to help the Ravagers overthrow Yondu and hunt down Gamora.
-In addition to being Nebula’s target, Gamora herself is also an essential and active member of the Guardians, slaying just as many monsters as Quill, Drax, and Rocket.
+In addition to being Nebula’s target, Gamora herself is an essential and active member of the Guardians, slaying just as many monsters as Quill, Drax, and Rocket.
 Gunn allows her role as a love interest for Quill to take a backseat to these, which is a breath of fresh air.
 Finally, Mantis plays a key role in alerting Drax, Gamora, and Nebula of Ego’s mal intentions for Quill and ultimately the galaxy.

 None of these women are token characters; they all add something to the plot of the film.
 As recognition for forgoing the typical one-dimensional female character of the superhero genre, “Guardians of the Galaxy Vol. 2” deserves as much praise as its predecessor.